mariozuany/kooba-frontend-challenge/README.md

 You've made to the Kooba technical challenge...
 Nice one!

 > **Time limit**
-> Please spend no more than 3 hours at a maxmum on this task.
+Please spend no more than 3 hours at a maximum on this task.
 If you don't get it finished within that time it's not a problem.

 # The brief